Scattering Amplitudes and BCFW in $\mathcal{N}=2^{\ast}$ Theory: On-shell supermultiplets

 \subsection{$\mathcal{N}=4$ SYM $1/2$-BPS multiplet}

-To set the stage for $\mathcal{N}=2$ massive on-shell supermultiplets, let us first discuss the construction of $\mathcal{N}=4$ SYM $1/2$-BPS multiplet following \cite{Herderschee:2019dmc}.
-While doing this, we follow the supersymmetric massive spinor helicity formalism in four dimensions developed in \cite{Herderschee:2019ofc}.
-In these references, to construct a $1/2$-BPS representation in $\mathcal{N}$-extended supersymmetry, they had used the long massive multiplets of $\mathcal{N}/2$ supersymmetry.
+To set the stage for $\mathcal{N}=2$ massive on-shell supermultiplets, let us first discuss the construction of $\mathcal{N}=4$ SYM $1/2$-BPS multiplet\cite{Herderschee:2019dmc}.
+We will utilise the supersymmetric massive spinor helicity formalism in four dimensions developed in \cite{Herderschee:2019ofc}.
+The basic idea behind this construction is to capitalise the fact that the dimension of a short multiplet in the $\mathcal{N}$ extended supersymmetry is same as that of the long multiplet in the $\mathcal{N}/2$ extended supersymmetry.
+Therefore, to construct a $1/2$-BPS representation in $\mathcal{N}$-extended supersymmetry, one can use the long massive multiplets of $\mathcal{N}/2$ supersymmetry.

 In the original $\mathcal{N}$-extended supersymmetry, a $1/2$-BPS representation has the same number of degrees of freedom as a massless representation.
 Therefore, when we take the massless limit of the $1/2$-BPS representation, it is merely a rearrangement of the components of the on-shell superfield for the massless representation.
-This rearrangement can be understood from the fact when we consider supersymmetry representations with the same maximum spin or helicity, the Clifford vacuums for massive and massless theories are different.
+This rearrangement can be understood from the fact when we consider supersymmetry representations with the same maximum spin or helicity, the Clifford vacua for the massive and for the massless theories are different.
 For instance, the helicity of the Clifford vacuum for the massless hypermultiplet is $h_0=+1/2$ whereas the Clifford vacuum for massive hypermultiplet has spin $s_0=0$.
 We will see that this basis change is implemented by a half Fourier transform in the Grassmann variables that organise the on-shell supermultiplets.